Waste-to-energy: Determination of the biomass fraction

 MSW to a large extent is of biological origin (biogenic), e.g. paper, cardboard, wood, cloth, food scraps.
 Typically half of the energy content in MSW is from biogenic material.
 Consequently, this energy is often recognised as renewable energy according to the waste input.

 Several methods have been developed by the European CEN 343 working group to determine the biomass fraction of waste fuels, such as Refuse Derived Fuel/Solid Recovered Fuel.
 The initial two methods developed (CEN/TS 15440) were the manual sorting method and the selective dissolution method.
 A detailed systematic comparison of these two methods was published in 2010.
 Since each method suffered from limitations in properly characterizing the biomass fraction, two alternative methods have been developed.

 The first method uses the principles of radiocarbon dating.
 A technical review (CEN/TR 15591:2007) outlining the carbon 14 method was published in 2007.
-A technical standard of the carbon dating method (CEN/TS 15747:2008) is published in 2008.
+A technical standard of the carbon dating method (CEN/TS 15747:2008) was published in 2008.
 In the United States, there is already an equivalent carbon 14 method under the standard method ASTM D6866.

 The second method (so-called balance method) employs existing data on materials composition and operating conditions of the WtE plant and calculates the most probable result based on a mathematical-statistical model.
 Currently the balance method is installed at three Austrian and eight Danish incinerators.

 A comparison between both methods carried out at three full-scale incinerators in Switzerland showed that both methods came to the same results.

 Carbon 14 dating can determine with precision the biomass fraction of waste, and also determine the biomass calorific value.
 Determining the calorific value is important for green certificate programs such as the Renewable Obligation Certificate program in the United Kingdom.
 These programs award certificates based on the energy produced from biomass.
 Several research papers, including the one commissioned by the Renewable Energy Association in the UK, have been published that demonstrate how the carbon 14 result can be used to calculate the biomass calorific value.
 The UK gas and electricity markets authority, Ofgem, released a statement in 2011 accepting the use of Carbon 14 as a way to determine the biomass energy content of waste feedstock under their administration of the Renewables Obligation.
 Their Fuel Measurement and Sampling (FMS) questionnaire describes the information they look for when considering such proposals.